arithPMNS/randomisation_using_pmns/README.md

 'coZ_mont_kP_s1' subdirectory contains number of cycles measurement for non-randomised scalar multiplication.
 However, base point conversion (from binary to PMNS) is randomised.

 'coZ_mont_kP_s2' subdirectory contains number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
-Here, the same randomisation polynomial is used for the conversion process and all the scalar multiplication.
+Here, the same randomisation polynomial Z is used for the conversion process and all the scalar multiplication.

 'coZ_mont_kP_s3' subdirectory contains number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
-Here, the same randomisation polynomial Z and the corresponding polynomial J (i.e. J = Z.M mod E) are used for each bit of the scalar, during the multiplication scalar.
+Here, the same randomisation polynomial Z and the corresponding polynomial J (i.e. J = Z.M mod E) are used for each bit of the scalar, during the scalar multiplication.

 'coZ_mont_kP_s4' subdirectory contains number of cycles measurement for randomised scalar multiplication.
 Base point conversion is also randomised.
-Here, a new randomisation polynomial is generated each time a modular multiplication or modular squaring is performed.
+Here, a new randomisation polynomial Z is generated each time a modular multiplication or modular squaring is performed, during the scalar multiplication.